As well as my specialism in the Neolithic, my other interests are:

 I am also passionate about education outreach for archaeologists, currently working on resources and planning to enable easier routes into schools for all archaeologists.

-I am also on the EAA Public Archaeology Working Group, looking at ways archaeologists and the public engage.
+I am on the EAA Public Archaeology Working Group, looking at ways archaeologists and the public engage.

 I feel very strongly that archaeology as a discipline needs to be more inclusive and work harder to allow minorities to have their voices heard without discrimination, dismissal or derision.
 With that in mind, I am involved with the CIFA Equality and Diversity Group, currently working on issues around enabled and dis/abled archaeologists in the field, in academia, attending conferences.
 My recent paper for CAA Atlanta is based upon experiences of women in digital archaeology, which I hope caused discussion and action on the issues those who identify as women have when engaging with the profession.